kennyfraser/wp-sync-test/_pages/automated-gui.md

     **Password**
     :   Specify the administrator password.
 This password is required for using DCOS.

-    **Bootstrapping Zookeeper IP Address(es)**
+    **Bootstrapping ZooKeeper IP Address(es)**

-    :   Specify a comma-separated list of one or more Zookeeper node IP addresses to use for configuring the internal Exhibitor instances.
-Exhibitor uses this Zookeeper cluster to orchestrate it’s configuration.
+    :   Specify a comma-separated list of one or more ZooKeeper node IP addresses to use for configuring the internal Exhibitor instances.
+Exhibitor uses this ZooKeeper cluster to orchestrate its configuration.

+        **Important:** Multiple ZooKeeper instances are recommended for failover in production environments.

-    **Bootstrapping Zookeeper Port**
+    **Bootstrapping ZooKeeper Port**
-    :   Specify the Zookeeper port.
+    :   Specify the ZooKeeper port.
 For example, `2181`.

     **Upstream DNS Servers**
     :   Specify the DNS servers, which can be on your private network or the public internet.
 Caution: If you set this parameter incorrectly you will have to reinstall DCOS.
 For more information about service discovery, see this [documentation][2].